Berenice III: Background and early life

-The Ptolemy and Berenice of the era were both Greek and Egyptian.
-Their heritage became a very prominent symbol in their reign taking from both of their parent cultures and intertwining it into their rule.
 Berenice's father was Ptolemy IX Soter, who became king of Egypt in 116 BC, with his mother Cleopatra III as his co-regent and the dominant force in government.
 He was initially married to his sister Cleopatra IV, but his mother forced him to divorce her and marry another sister, Cleopatra Selene, probably in early 115 BC.
 It is not certain which of these wives was Berenice's mother.
-Cleopatra IV has been favored by some modern scholarship.
+Cleopatra Selene has been favored by some modern scholarship.

 Historian Christopher Bennett notes that Berenice III's legitimacy was never questioned by ancient historians, unlike her brothers, Ptolemy XII and Ptolemy of Cyprus, and that Ptolemy IX's marriage to Cleopatra IV seems to have been considered illegitimate—making it more probable that Berenice III was the result of the legitimate marriage to Cleopatra Selene.
 In this case, she was probably born in late 115 or early 114 BC.

 Ptolemy IX and Cleopatra III eventually came into conflict with one another.
 In 107 BC, Cleopatra whipped up the Alexandrian mob against Ptolemy IX, causing him to flee to Cyprus, abandoning Berenice and her brothers in Alexandria in the process.
 Cleopatra then installed Ptolemy IX's younger brother Ptolemy X Alexander on the throne, as a more pliant co-regent.

 Ptolemy X married Berenice's probable mother Cleopatra Selene and thus became step-father to the seven-year-old Berenice.
 They probably had a son together, the future Ptolemy XI, but around 103 BC Cleopatra III forced them to divorce so that Cleopatra Selene could be married to the Seleucid king Antiochus VIII.